 Brittle hair can be a combination of dry, dull, frizzy, broken, split-ended, shedding and lackluster.
 It’s similar to dry skin in that it has a spectrum of levels, from mildly dull to full-blown breakage.

 Characteristics of brittle hair are:

-- Hair looks spongy and tangles when wet
+- Spongy hair – hair looks spongy and tangles when wet

-- It’s dry and rough to the touch
+- Dry and damaged hair – it’s dry and rough to the touch

 There are a few medical causes of brittle hair like malnutrition and hormone imbalances, but the most common causes of brittle hair are the elements.
 UV rays, chlorine, chemicals — all of these things attack our hair on a daily basis.

 But the biggest culprit has got to be heat-styling.
 Blow-dryers, hot irons, curling irons — the tools we use daily to look good can wreak havoc on healthy hair.
 These tools can heat up to 400 degrees before being applied directly to your hair.
 And extreme heat can cause water bubbles inside your hair which damages the shaft.
 “Bubble hair” makes your strands feel rough to the touch, and it stops them from sliding off each other a.k.a. no more bounce.

 If you’re finding excessive hair in your brush and you notice that your hair is not being very cooperative or manageable, it’s likely that you have damaged hair.

 Thinning hair can be related to brittle hair, but often it’s an entirely separate issue.
 Most people lose anywhere from 50 to 100 strands of hair each day.
 But when that number goes north of 250, there could be a problem.

 Thinning hair in women is more common than you may think.
 Thirty million women in America, or about 1 in 4, suffer from thinning hair at any given time.
 Most notice it in their 50s or 60s, but it can happen at any age.